Diagnostics

 -

-Sophos error reporting: This feature is turned on by default.
-This sends agent logs to Sophos Central in the event of any of the following failures:
+Sophos error reporting: This feature is turned on by default and sends agent logs to Sophos Central in the event of any of the following failures:

 - Firmware upgrade failure